-With summer coming to its unofficial close, we approach a celebration of the importance of work on Labor Day (Sept.
-4 this year), a national holiday in the United States and Canada.
+With summer coming to its unofficial close, we celebrate the importance of work on Labor Day, a national holiday in the United States and Canada.

 As Christians, we know that even Jesus himself worked.
 Pope Francis wrote this in his 2015 encyclical Laudato si‘: